 Wherever you go in the world, one thing that unites us and divides us at the same time is food.
 We all have to eat, but the food is an important part of the culture of any country and as you’d expect, it varies enormously.
 Food is an extension of the culture and in some cases the way to a person’s heart.
 I like to take the time to get familiar with the local cuisine, so I have tried many different foods during my travels.
 I loved wandering around the local food market in Riga.
 From having dim sum in Hong Kong to making pintxos in San Sebastian, I have loved pretty much every bite.

 Travel has helped me understand history.
 I didn’t realize how little they actually teach in school.
 Nothing against my teachers, there is just so much to learn about the history of the world.
 Visiting the spots where the history happened makes it come to life.
 It’s mind-boggling sometimes to think about all that has happened over the years at places like the Tower of London, Windsor Castle, and Edinburgh Castle.

 I have met wonderful people around the world and been fortunate enough to make friends as far apart as Canada, Australia, Hong Kong and Europe.
 That creates problems itself of course, as I wish I was able to spend more time with my friends across the globe, but it’s a nice problem to have!

 Why Travel is Important

 The opportunity to travel has unquestionably enriched my life.
 I have been able to experience things that I would never have been able to without traveling.
+There are so many life lessons I learned while traveling.
 I do think the world would be a better place if more people had the opportunity to go abroad and visit another country.
 People would understand others better and the differences would seem smaller.
 That’s why travel is important for everyone.

 More People Should Have the Opportunity to Travel